copasi/model_replicator/UserManual.md

 | variable_i |  digraph     | *- c·variable_i*                |
 | variable_j |  digraph     | *+ c·variable_i*                |

-where *c* is a diffusive rate constant.
+where *c* is a diffusive rate constant with a default value of 1.0.
+To use a different value for *c* use the option `-c value` or `--coupling-constant value`.
+This parameter can also be randomized like the parameters of the base model, see section on *Randomizing parameter values* for more information.

 If a network was specified as a (bi-directional) graph, or we are creating 2D or 3D arrays, the interaction is symetric and acts like diffusion, where the unit with the highest value "flows" into the variable with the lowest value until they become equal.
 If a network is defined as a digraph (directed graph), then there is only "flow" from one unit to the other (whatever direction was defined in the network file).
 The table above describes the terms that are added to the end of the right-hand side of the ODEs in each case.